 |Ownership||Members own all the ownership of an LLC.||Shareholders own the corporation altogether.|

 |Taxation||Single taxation is applied to LLC.
 Whatever profits/losses are made by the LLC are directly passed on to the members.||Double taxation is applied in the case of a corporation.
-Corporate taxation is applied on corporate income and then personal taxation is applied on personal income (dividends paid to shareholders).|
+Corporate taxation is applied to corporate income and then personalIncome And Then PersonalPersonal income refers to the total earnings of the individuals and households of a nation through multiple sources such as salary, wages, business profits, bonus, investment returns, dividends, rental receipts, employer contribution in provident or pension funds, etc. taxation is applied to personal income (dividends paid to shareholders).|

-|Separate entity||LLC and members are considered as separate entities, but profits/salaries paid to members are taxable.||In the case of a corporation, the shareholders and the corporation are completely separate entity.|
+|Separate entity||LLC and members are considered as separate entities, but profits/salaries paid to members are taxable.||In the case of a corporation, the shareholders and the corporation are completely separate entities.|

-|Meetings||In the case of LLC, there’s no legal requirement of meetings.||In the case of a corporation, regular meetings are being conducted.|
+|Meetings||In the case of LLC, there’s no legal requirement for meetings.||In the case of a corporation, regular meetings are being conducted.|

 |Paperwork||To form an LLC, you need less paperwork.||To form a corporation, you need a prodigious amount of paperwork.|